Operation Antiquity: Investigation and Raids

+Outcomes

 Robert Olsen was arraigned in 2013 but pleaded not guilty.
-The trial was expected to take place in November 2016, but Olson's ill health delayed several times until his plea was withdrawn after his death in May 2017.
-Roxanna Brown, director of the Southeast Asian Ceramics Museum at Bangkok University, originally assisted the prosecution in investigating the case, but the prosecution later found out that Brown and Olsen had a close relationship and had emails exchanged between the two parties: which Brown allowed Olson used her electronic signature as proof of the museum's donation, and Olson promised to pay Brown an honorarium.
-The prosecution changed Brown from a witness to a suspect, and Brown was arrested in Seattle on May 9, 2008, but Brown died in the detention center five days later.
+The trial was expected to take place in November 2016, but Olson's ill health delayed it several times before his plea was withdrawn following his death in May 2017.
+Roxanna Brown, director of the Southeast Asian Ceramics Museum at Bangkok University, originally assisted the prosecution in investigating the case, but when the prosecution later found out that Brown and Olsen had a close relationship and had emails exchanged between the two parties, her position was switched from witness to suspect.
+One case of these suspicious handlings was when Brown allowed Olson to use her electronic signature as proof of the valuation of museum donation, and Olson promised to pay Brown an honorarium.
+Brown was arrested in Seattle on May 9, 2008, but died in the detention center five days later.
+Roxanna Brown's family won a civil suit against the federal government for her death.
 Mark Pettibone was indicted by U.S. prosecutors in 2012, but could not be extradited to the U.S. for trial.

-In contrast to the high-profile search operation in January 2008, the prosecution's investigation stagnated in the following years, and no museum officials or collectors were prosecuted.
-However, the case still has partial results.
-Jonathan and Cari Markell, the owners of Silk Road Gallery, pleaded guilty to the charges in 2015.
+In contrast to the high-profile search operation in January 2008, the prosecution's investigation stagnated in the following years, and very few of the suspected collectors, curators, smugglers, etc. were prosecuted.
+However, the case still has yielded partial results.
+Jonathan and Carolyn Markell, the owners of Silk Roads Gallery, pleaded guilty to the charges in 2015.
 Jonathan was sentenced to 18 months in prison and one year of supervised probation for trafficking in looted antiquities and forged documents; Jonathan and Carrie were each sentenced to three years of unsupervised probation.
-In addition, they had to pay a fine of about $2,000 for the return of 337 artifacts from their homes and seized galleries to Southeast Asia, totaling about $25,000.
+Additionally, they also had to pay a flat fine of about $2,000 and for the expenses of shipping the over 300 artifacts seized from their homes and galleries back to Southeast Asia, totaling about $25,000.

 Return

-Some museums found to be holding smuggled artifacts have returned them to Thailand: in October 2014, the Bowers Museum returned 542 artifacts to Thailand, and Museum of International Folk Art returned 68 artifacts, which museums avoided by returning artifacts. was prosecuted.
-The Bangkok Post reported that, thanks to the hard work of the Thai and American authorities, the ancient relics looted from the archaeological site have been returned, and the Thai government welcomes the repatriation of these relics.
-This case is of great significance in the United States, mainly for two reasons: First, this is an investigation led by the U.S. federal government, not initiated by a complaint from a foreign government.
-Second, The US government sets a higher standard of accountability for museum officials who deal with cultural property according National Stolen Property Act and Archaeological Resources Protection Act of 1979.
+Some museums found to be holding smuggled artifacts have returned at least some of them to Thailand: in October 2014, the Bowers Museum returned 542 artifacts to Thailand, and Mingei International Museum returned 67 artifacts.
+The returning of the artifacts was part of deals made with the Los Angeles US Attorney's Office where museums would avoid prosecution if they cooperated with the case and repatriation efforts.
+The Bangkok Post reported that, thanks to the hard work of the Thai and American authorities, the ancient relics looted from archaeological sites have been returned, and the Thai government welcomes the repatriation of these relics.
+This case is of great significance in the United States, mainly for two reasons: first, this investigation was initiated by the U.S. federal government, and not by a complaint from a foreign government, and second, the US government's interest in the crimes set a higher standard of accountability for museum officials who deal with ancient cultural property.